 The ultimate objective of the Alliance is to ensure that aviation and waterborne transport have sufficient access to renewable and low carbon fuels, while taking into account the future use of these fuels in road transport, and thus contributing to a reduction in the transport sector’s greenhouse gas (GHG) emissions by 90% by 2050.
 For this to happen, effective exchange and coordination of actors across the value chain is needed to ensure that opportunities and barriers to market action are clearly identified, and a pipeline of suitable projects can be generated.

-Objectives and priorities will be developed in the first months of operation in a common work programme, to be adopted by the first General Assembly before the summer break.
-The focus should be on value chains along key fuel technologies and modes (aviation and waterborne), and key common challenges and horizontal issues, e.g. access to feedstock, priority pathways, access to finance.
+Objectives and priorities have been developed in the first months of operation in a common work programme, which has been adopted by the first General Assembly before in July 2022.
+The focus is helping development of a pipeline of projects in the value chains along key fuel technologies and modes (aviation and waterborne), and overcoming key common challenges and horizontal issues, e.g. access to feedstock, priority pathways, access to finance.

 How is the Alliance set up?

-Following the adoption of a work plan (see for download below) in the inaugural general assembly which took place on 12 July 2022, Alliance members, (following an internal call for expression of interest) will work together in four thematic roundtables on relevant aspects of full value chain coordination.
+Following the adoption of a work plan (see for download below) in the inaugural general assembly which took place on 12 July 2022, Alliance members, (following an internal call for expression of interest) started to work together in four thematic roundtables on relevant aspects of full value chain coordination.

-All members of the alliance have the right to participate in the General Assembly, which will be grouped into two chambers – one each for the waterborne and aviation modes.
+All members of the alliance have the right to participate in the General Assembly, which is composed of two chambers – one each for the waterborne and aviation modes.
 In the first year, SAFRAN will chair the aviation chamber, while Fincantieri will chair the waterborne chamber.
-The first General Assembly will discuss and endorse the framework work plan, with operational objectives and milestones proposed by the Steering Group of the Alliance.
+The first General Assembly discussed and endorsed the alliance work plan, with operational objectives and milestones proposed by the Steering Group of the Alliance.
 Members will then implement the work plan through specific roundtables.
 Their work will be supported by an Alliance Secretariat, which for the first year is run by FuelsEurope, together with Hydrogen Europe.

 The Alliance’s Steering Group is composed of chamber chairs, the partner organisation for the Secretariat of the Alliance, and the Directorate-General for Mobility and Transport of the European Commission.